-In fiscal 2017, the Nippon Paper Group (including subcontractors) experienced no serious occupational accidents.
-Nevertheless, for employees, and subcontractor and construction company employees working in our facilities, the frequency rate for occupational accidents requiring time off from work came to 0.63, an increase from the prior fiscal year.
-The occupational accident severity rate was 0.03.
-To help ensure the safety of all workers, we are enhancing danger prediction activities and safety patrols.
+We strive to make safety top priority at all the Group's business sites, and we consider even one occupational accident to be too many.
+In 2018, one serious occupational accident occurred within the Nippon Paper Group (including subcontractors).
+The frequency rate for occupational accidents requiring time off from work came to 0.77, and the occupational accident severity rate worsened to 0.30, due to occupational accidents involving Group employees and subcontractor and construction company employees working in our facilities.
+To help ensure the safety of all workers, we are enhancing risk assessment and danger prediction activities and safety patrols.
 In the same vein, we are taking steps to improve communication with subcontractors and construction companies, and to provide them with proper guidance.

-The manufacturing facilities of Nippon Paper Industries Co., Ltd.; Nippon Paper Crecia Co., Ltd.; Nippon Paper Papylia Co., Ltd.; and Kitakami Paper Co., Ltd.
+The manufacturing facilities of Nippon Paper Industries Co., Ltd.; Nippon Paper Crecia Co., Ltd.; Nippon Paper Papylia Co., Ltd.; and Nippon Paper Liquid Package Product Co., Ltd.